Supreme People’s Court’s 2024 Judicial Review of Arbitration Annual Report

 Excerpt from the report.
 It does not clarify why the SPC accepted larger numbers of maritime cases in 2023 and 2024.

 On 18 December 2025, the Supreme People’s Court (SPC) issued a bilingual report on maritime litigation.
-Tthe first link is to the webpage on the SPC’s official website from which the report can be downloaded by scanning a QR code.
-The second link is to a copy of the report downloadable form my website).
+(The first link is to the webpage on the SPC’s official website from which the report can be downloaded by scanning a QR code.
+The second link is to a copy of the report downloadable from my website).
 The report provides insights for those interested in the latest developments concerning the multiple goals of the Chinese maritime courts.

 Excerpts from the press release (in machine translation):